 Join Cornell Cooperative Extension Rockland County’s Master Gardener Volunteers for a tour of the Demonstration Gardens and a brief lecture on seasonally-relevant topics.
 Tours are the last Sunday of every month from April through October and include information about the ever-changing display of plants native to our region: perennials, ornamental grasses, annuals, herbs, ferns and more.
 Also come explore our fenced vegetable and perennial gardens.

 The combined tour and mini-lecture on the last Sunday of the month is approximately 1.5 hours long and starts at 1PM rain or shine.

 Master Gardener Volunteers of CCE-RC plan and maintain the Demonstration Gardens, trying out new and different plants to determine their suitability for our area.
 Many of the plants are selected for drought tolerance or deer resistance.
 Others are chosen for size, blooming time and winter interest.
 Maintenance follows Cornell’s Integrated Pest Management (IPM).
 IPM encourages the minimal use of toxic pesticides.
 Demonstration gardens at CCE-RC include the Cutting Garden, Fern Garden, Herb Garden, Hillside Garden, Native Plant Garden, Ornamental Grass Garden, Ralph Snodsmith Perennial Garden, Rain Garden and IPM Fenced-In Demonstration Gardens.

-Composting- This quick session covers composting basics and tips on how to get started with home composting.
+This mini session covers composting basics and tips on how to get started with home composting.

-Winter Sowing- Learn how to start hardy seed outdoors easily in mini greenhouses made from recycled plastic bottles.
+Learn how to start hardy seeds outdoors easily in mini greenhouses made from recycled plastic bottles

 Free to Attend